 The Di Luigi Study: This pivotal research compared four groups: athletes and non-athletes, with and without varicocele.
 Key findings:

-• Only the athletic varicocele group showed significant testicular volume discrepancy (left hypotrophy)—a marker of varicocele-induced testicular damage
+Only the athletic varicocele group showed significant testicular volume discrepancy (shrinkage of the left testicle) — a marker of varicocele-induced testicular damage

 The Radojević Study: Adolescent athletes with varicocele who stopped sports for six months showed: